The Divorce Financial Checklist for the Recently Separated

 The Comprehensive Divorce Financial Checklist

 It’s a lot to take in and consider.
-But for those recently separated and on the way to divorce, it’s vital to think clearly and thoroughly about your personal financial status and how that may change post-divorce.
+But for those recently separated, and on the way to divorce, it’s vital to think clearly and thoroughly about your personal financial status and how that may change post-divorce.
 Here are some must-include items on your divorce financial checklist.

-Everyday Banking
+Everyday Banking And Finances

 All aspects of your finances need to be reviewed as part of an effective financial checklist.
 That includes basic, day-to-day banking and bank accounts.